VinayNoogler000/Marks-Percentage-Calculator/README.md

 - **Dynamic Subject Input**: Easily add or remove subject fields to accommodate various academic structures.
 - **Real-time Calculation**: Instant computation of total marks, percentage and grade.
-- **Grade Assignmen**t: Automatic grade allocation based on percentage.
+- **Grade Assignmen**t: Automatic grade allocation based on percentage, along with encouraging remarks.
 - **Dynamic Results:** Results are displayed in real-time with animation, including marks, percentage, and grade.
 - **Responsive Design**: By using **CSS Flexbox** and **Grid**, making it fully optimized for various screen sizes and devices.
 - **Interactive UI**: Smooth animations and transitions for better user experience